Jimmy Hatton: Playing career

 Hatton first played Gaelic football and hurling as a schoolboy with Kilcoole NS and Greystones CBS, winning a North Wicklow Juvenile League title in 1948.
 He later played at underage levels with Newtownmountkennedy and won a Wicklow U16FC title in 1950.

 Hatton later had a lengthy career at senior levels with the Kilcoole club.
 He won a Wicklow SFC title in 1954, while he also lined out in several Wicklow SHC finals.
 Hatton also spent a decade as a dual player with Wicklow.
 He won an O'Byrne Cup title in 1957 and a Leinster JHC medal in 1964.

 Post-playing career

 Hatton began refereeing at club level in 1957.
 He had the distinction of refereeing 11 All-Ireland finals at club and inter-county levels in both hurling and Gaelic football.
 These include eight All-Ireland finals at senior level, including both senior finals in 1966.
-Hatton also refereed the inaugural All-Ireland club final in 1971.
+Hatton also refereed the inaugural All-Ireland Club SFC final in 1971.

 Hatton also served in various administrative roles with the Kilcoole club.
 He was a team selector when Wicklow won the Leinster JFC title in 1969 and when the Wicklow senior hurlers won Division 2 of the National Hurling League in 1976.